Frequently Asked Questions: Parking

 We exclusively gather the necessary information to allow applications to be processed fairly.
 All information and evidence is treated in confidence and according to the University’s Data Protection Protocols.
 All data processing will comply with GDPR.

-Can my vouchers for my Occasional Permit be carried over to the next years permit?
+Can my vouchers for my Occasional Permit be carried over to the next year?

 Unfortunately not.
 The system is not configured to do that.
 We would encourage colleagues to ensure they have used their vouchers by the end of the permit year.